 Part I - Rotating Exhibits

-The Library Board of Trustees will establish and maintain an Art Committee which will explore ideas for exhibits, work with artists to organize exhibits, oversee installations, and establish an on-going schedule for exhibits.
-The selection of artwork for exhibit will be recommended by the Art Committee and approved by the Library Board of Trustee .If there is an issue with timing or lack of exhibitors for exhibits, the Library Director may fill the exhibit without prior Art Committee or Library Board approval.
+The Library Board of Trustees may establish and maintain an Art Committee which may explore ideas for exhibits, work with artists to organize exhibits, oversee installations, and establish an on-going schedule for exhibits.
+The selection of artwork for exhibit may be recommended by the Art Committee and approved by the Library Board of Trustee .If there is an issue with timing or lack of exhibitors for exhibits, the Library Director may fill the exhibit without prior Art Committee or Library Board approval.

 A. Selection Criteria – proposed exhibits will be evaluated according to the following criteria: